 Undergrad Research / Reading Courses.
 If you are an undergraduate student at Michigan State University looking for research experience, please take a look at my info page on this subject.

 Prospective PhD Students.
 Please take a look at this page.

 Current PhD Students.
 If you are considering working with me, I have some basic information put up.

-I am an assistant professor of mathematics at Michigan State University.
+I am a tenured associate professor of mathematics at Michigan State University.
 My research combines analytic and geometric techniques to study nonlinear evolutionary partial differential equations that arise in physical and geometric contexts.
 I am particularly interested in situations where wave-like phenomena arise, such as general relativity, fluids, and the physics of elastic membranes and solids.

 PhD in Mathematics, 2009